The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Interpretation and physical modeling

-The most striking property of GRBs 100724B and 160509A is the clear observation of a high-energy spectral cutoff in their prompt emission.
+The most striking property of GRBs 100724B and 160509A is the clear need for a high-energy spectral cutoff in their prompt emission with respect to the extrapolation of the low-energy component.
 For GRB 100724B the cut-off energy in its time-resolved spectrum typically lies in the range $E_c\sim 20 - 60\;$MeV with high statistical significance, and in the case of GRB 160509A the cutoff typically appears at energies $E_c\sim80 - 150\;$MeV.

 In earlier LAT GRBs, for example GRB~080825C, there was marginal evidence for a cutoff at an energy of $E_c\sim 1.8\;$MeV \citep{2009ApJ...707..580A}, which if true does not have a good natural explanation.
 In GRB~090926A \citep{2011ApJ...729..114A} there was a high-energy spectral cutoff at $E_c\sim1.4\;$GeV in the time-integrated spectrum, and at $E_c\sim0.4\;$GeV in one time bin of the time-resolved spectrum, which has been nicely interpreted as arising due to intrinsic opacity to pair production in the source, in which case it implies a bulk-LF of $\Gamma\sim 300-700$ for the prompt emission region, depending on the exact model assumptions about the emission.